cooolgamer/3DS-custom-keyboard/README.md

 If you ask why this is important, this is because the original, unmodified keyboard is required in order to patch it.

 #
-Q: I'm getting "The system seems very out of date" error,
+Q: I'm getting "Your keyboard does not match the expected one." error,

-A: This happens if the dumped keyboard doesn't match the expected keyboard, as the keyboard should be legit, this can only mean that you're using a system firmware below 9.0, which is very old. (or I fucked up)
+A: This happens if the dumped keyboard doesn't match the expected keyboard, as the keyboard should be legit, this can mean that either you're using a system firmware below 9.0, which is very old, or you selected the wrong region.
+If this isn't the case, this shouldn't happen, try to contact me on github or discord.

 #

 Q: I'm getting "do you have the Patch[region].bps file?" error, but I'm sure that I have it,

-A: Your sd card is probably dead and the files got corrupted, check your sd card for bad sectors.
+A: Make sure you *actually* copied the files correctly (their file size shouldn't be 0 byte), or your sd card is probably dead and the files got corrupted, check your sd card for bad sectors.

 ## How to uninstall?